saliei/hugo-theme-himin/README.md

-# Minimalist
+# HiMin
-A minimalist, clean, readable Hugo theme suited for a personal website.
+A minimal, clean, and readable Hugo theme suited for a personal website.

 The theme is inspired by:
 - [hello-friend](https://github.com/panr/hugo-theme-hello-friend)